xitrum-framework/xitrum-doc/guide/restful.rst

 The token will be automatically included in all non-GET Ajax requests sent by jQuery.

-antiCSRFInput
+antiCsrfInput
 -------------

-If you manually write form in Scalate template, use ``antiCSRFInput``:
+If you manually write form in Scalate template, use ``antiCsrfInput``:

 ::

   form(method="post" action={url[AdminAddGroup]})
-    != antiCSRFInput
+    != antiCsrfInput

     label Group name *
     input.required(type="text" name="name" placeholder="Required")